steveoni/steveoni.github.io/_drafts/2024-04-14-postgres-redis-extension-in-rust.md

 }
 ```

-Now we have the variables defined, we will discus how to call this variable and make use of them later in this article
+Now we have the variables defined, we will discuss how to call this variable and make use of them later in this article

 ## Postgres Hook

-If we open the `src/lib.rs` we will see some boilerplate code to get us started. the code import some of the neccessary modules needed and also create a postgres sql function and include a test for us.
+If we open the `src/lib.rs` we will see some boilerplate code to get us started. the code imports some of the necessary modules needed and also creates a Postgres sql function and includes a test for us.

-For example just using the provided function
+For example, just using the provided function

 ```rs
 #[pg_extern]